victorliu5296/math-notes/source/content/posts/Why Formal Probability Theory.md

 #### The Limit Case: Continuous Variation

 When we see a partition that can be made finer, our first instinct should be to consider what happens as $n$ approaches infinity.
-If something meaninful comes out, then we can apply tools of calculus!
+If something meaningful comes out, then we can apply tools of calculus!
 In this limit:
 1. Each segment becomes infinitesimally small
 2. The discrete weights transform into a continuous function